the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `gas` - transactions with higher gas price have higher priority to be included in a block;

+`Hashed Timelock Contract` or (HTLC) reduces counterparty risk by creating a time-based escrow that requires a cryptographic passphrase for unlocking via [investopedia](https://www.investopedia.com/terms/h/hashed-timelock-contract.asp)

-`The Howey Test` - refers to the U.S. Supreme Court [case](https://www.investopedia.com/terms/h/howey-test.asp) for determining whether a transaction qualifies as an "investment contract," and therefore would be considered a security; (per Infinite Machine Chp.
+`Howey Test` - refers to the U.S. Supreme Court [case](https://www.investopedia.com/terms/h/howey-test.asp) for determining whether a transaction qualifies as an "investment contract," and therefore would be considered a security; (per Infinite Machine Chp.
 White-Shoe Lawyers) Ether presale was classified as a utility, a function of ethereum and therefore not a security; manner distribution of a product and not as a speculative investment; essentially a utility token

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable